 Is AI coming for the thinking part of your job, or just the bits you hate?

 If it’s the latter, congratulations: your job might actually become more enjoyable.
 If it’s the former… well, time to pivot, rethink, or upskill.
-Or, to quote the ever-insightful futurist Alvin Toffler: “The illiterate of the 21st century won’t be those who can’t read and write, but those who can’t learn, unlearn, and relearn.”
+Or, to quote the ever-insightful futurist Alvin Toffler: “The illiterate of the 21st century won’t be those who can’t read and write, but those who can’t learn, unlearn, and relearn.’

 Brainstormers, bureaucrats … and the bloke with the secateurs

 Generative AI is brilliant at brainstorming.
 It connects ideas faster than a pub full of philosophers.
-If your job involves bursts of creativity amidst soul-sucking admin, then ChatGPT and its ilk might just be the miracle you’ve been waiting for.
+If your job involves bursts of creativity amidst soul-sucking admin, then ChatGPT and its ilk might be the miracle you’ve been waiting for.

+But if those brainstorming sessions are your only reprieve from otherwise menial drudgery… buckle up.
+You might be handing over the only part of your job you actually like.
 And for that gardener?
 Maybe the robot weeders aren’t the enemy.
 The real liberation could be an AI assistant that helps draft those painfully formal client emails.
 Finally – you can get back to pruning the bonsai instead of stressing over grammar.

 Don’t let the old man in

 So, here’s your challenge, gentlemen: AI isn’t here to replace you.
 It’s here to reveal you – to create space for you to demonstrate value in the unique, irreplaceable mix of experience, judgement, humour, and grit that no algorithm can replicate.
+This isn’t about coding bootcamps or trying to become a 55-year-old TikTok influencer.
+It’s about curiosity.
+Adaptability.
+And yes, maybe finally embracing that online course you’ve been ignoring.

 The machines are coming.
 But so what?
 They can’t laugh.
 They can’t give meaning.
 That’s our job.
 Keep learning.
 Keep evolving.
 Keep showing up.